euphonie/study-notes/Engineering Tools/Cloud/GCP/Storage.md

 - New data model
 - Native mobile and web client libraries
 - Real-time updates
+- Security access built-in
+- To access new features, Cloud Firestore in native mode must be chosen
 - Ideal for
 	- Document-oriented data
 	- Large collections of small documents